nextfoam/baram-pages-renewal/docs/flow_manual/runCondition.en.md

 ### Save Interval

 Specifies at what intervals data should be automatically saved.
-If \textbf{0, no automatic saving is done and only the last result is saved.} When the calculation ends, the data at the end of the calculation is saved regardless of the value given here.
+If 0, no automatic saving is done and only the last result is saved.
+When the calculation ends, the data at the end of the calculation is saved regardless of the value given here.

 ### Retain Only the Most Recent Files